Why Electric Buses

 How has the City been preparing for these new buses?

 The City applied for funding through the federal government’s Zero Emission Transit Fund (ZETF).
-The total project cost is $52.2 million with the federal government covering 50 per cent of the infrastructure and bus costs.
-In addition to the EV bus purchases, the existing Transit Operations facility where the buses are stored and maintained will be upgraded with charging and service capabilities for roughly 60 buses.
+The total project cost was $52.2 million with the federal government covering 50 per cent of the infrastructure and bus costs.
+In addition to the EV bus purchases, the existing Transit Operations facility where the buses are stored and maintained was upgraded with charging and service capabilities for roughly 60 EV buses.

 What is the range of the electric buses?

-The buses can travel approximately 340 kms before needing to recharge.
-Charging will be done overnight in the Transit maintenance facility.
-In extreme cold, the range can be reduced by up to 40 per cent (200 kms), but 60 per cent of Regina Transit’s daily routes are under 200 kms so the City anticipates using these buses year-round.
+The buses can travel approximately 340 km before needing to recharge.
+Charging is done overnight in the Transit maintenance facility.
+In extreme cold, the range can be reduced to 220 km, but 60 per cent of Regina Transit’s daily routes are under 200 km, so the City uses these buses year-round.

 When will the infrastructure and buses be in place?

-The first buses will be operational in early 2025, with initial charging infrastructure in place by this time.
-The remaining charging infrastructure will be installed and operational for the second order of buses.
+The first seven buses have arrived and are on the road.
+The remaining charging infrastructure will be installed and operational for the second order of buses in 2026.
 The following is a breakdown of EV bus purchases:

 Are these buses replacing buses we already have?